SonDA-22011995/python_tutorial_sonda/README.md

 except Exception as e:
     # Catch-all for other exceptions
     print(f"An unexpected error occurred: {e}")
+else:
+    # Optional: Code to execute if no exception occurred in the try block
+    print("No exceptions were raised.")
 finally:
     # Optional: Code that always executes, regardless of exception
     print("Execution finished.")